 Until the seeds sprout, ensure that the soil surface never dries out.
 A good way to maintain high humidity is by enclosing the pots in a plastic container or bag.
 Leave it open a crack to let in fresh air.
 Once or twice a day, drip a few drops of water on the surface to keep it moist.

-Light helps the seeds germinate, so place the containers in a very bright spot out of direct sun.
-A fluorescent or LED bulb kept 4 inches (10 cm) above them provides the right amount of light.
-Give at least 12 hours of bright light per day.
+Keep them in a bright spot out of direct sun.
+An LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of lighting (See: "Growing indoors with LED lights").
+Give at least 12 hours of light.

 The seeds should start sprouting within about 6 weeks, but may take longer at cooler temperatures.
 Once they sprout, continue dripping water on the soil surface daily the first month, since young seedlings have a small root system.
 A week after they sprout, open the plastic container or bag slightly more, to allow some more air circulation, to prevent rot.

 When the seedlings are a month old, you may remove the plastic container, and when they are 2 months old, carefully pull them and transplant them - or simply cut off any slower ones, leaving 1 strong seedling in each pot.

 Fertilizing -- When they are 5-7 days old, give a small amount of diluted liquid fertilizer (about 1/8 strength), and repeat once a week.
 Hydroponic fertilizer is ideal for young seedlings, since it is easily absorbed and complete.
 Once they are 3 months old, you may switch to an ordinary granular fertilizer, feeding about every 2-3 months.